Anthony Rizzo Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 23rd in the league.
+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.45 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Dodgers pitchers combine to rank 22nd in baseball in home runs allowed (71 total, 1.2 per game).
+- The Dodgers rank 23rd in baseball in home runs given up (75 total, 1.3 per game).

-- The Dodgers are sending Grove (0-1) to make his fifth start of the season.
-He is 0-1 with an 8.44 ERA and 14 strikeouts through 16 2/3 innings pitched.

-- In his last appearance on Thursday, April 20, the righty tossed three innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.